SirineBenAmor1/Acroba-project/README.md

 Everytime you create a new .action file or modify an existing one you also need to build the package with catkin_make

+Then, based on the pr_template file (you can find it under /script/primitives), implement your previously created code inside the primitive syntax.

 To test it you need to create a client test file based on the test_template, that will send the goal to your primitive server.
+You can also send the goal by manually publish on the right topic through command line.
+For instance you can use

+    rostopic pub /Move/goal

+then press Tab twice to autocomplete the message.
+Before pressing enter, change the default goal values to the desired ones.

 ## Step 3 - Improve the primitive